calledammar/Udacity-Project-01/BLOG_POST.md

 **Limitations**
 This is self‑reported survey data and reflects the sample who responded.
 Results can vary across years and geographies, so treat conclusions as directional, not definitive.

 Want the details?
-The full notebook (EDA → data prep → SHAP → model → evaluation) lives in the repository.
+The full notebook (EDA → data prep  → model → evaluation) lives in the repository.